Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Using the Southwest Companion Pass can save you LOTS of money on airfare, because you can fly nearly 2-for-1 on domestic paid and award tickets.

 Pay with a credit card that earns bonus miles and points on airlines.
-Or a card that earns a bonus on travel, like the Chase Sapphire Preferred or the Barclaycard Arrival Plus World Elite Mastercard.
+Or a card that earns a bonus on travel, like the Chase Sapphire Preferred Card or the Barclaycard Arrival Plus World Elite Mastercard.

 And if you need to rent a car, read this series on cheap car rentals, for tips & tricks on saving money on rental cars.